 Macmillan is committed to creating a safe and healthy workplace and complying with environmental and workplace health and safety rules applicable to our businesses.
-If you believe that safety or health may have been compromised you should notify a manager or department head, the Legal or Human Resources departments or use the Anonymous Option Reporting Website: http://speakup.macmillan.com.
+If you believe that safety or health may have been compromised you should notify a manager or department head, the Legal or Human Resources departments or use the Anonymous Option Reporting Website: macmillan.ethicspoint.com.